backspaces/agentscript/config/cleantheme/tutorials/Model.md

     // step is called multiple times, animating our model step() {
+        this.turtles.ask(turtle => {
-        // ask turtles to go forward 1 and randomly rotate.
+            // ask all turtles to go forward 1 and randomly rotate.
-        // then add to the pheromone of the patch the turtle ends on. this.turtles.ask(turtle => {
+            // then add to the pheromone of the patch the turtle ends on. turtle.forward(1)
-            turtle.forward(1)
             turtle.rotate(util.randomCentered(this.rotateAngle))
             turtle.patch.pheromone += this.addPheromone
         })

-        // If we want the pheromone to evaporate each step,
+        if (this.evaporateToo) {
-        // reduce patch.pheromone by the multiple of evaporateDelta if (this.evaporateToo) {
+            // reduce patch.pheromone by the multiple of evaporateDelta this.patches.ask(patch => {
-            this.patches.ask(patch => {
                 patch.pheromone *= this.evaporateDelta
             })